Raedin24/School/L400/DCIT 423/Codes.md

-line console 0 - Switches to conf mode to line-configuration mode password `cisco` - Sets a password for console 0 user exec mode login - Enforces the password set above
+line console 0 - Switches to conf mode to line-configuration mode password `cisco` - Sets a password for console 0 user exec mode login - Enforces the password set above line vty 0 4 - Same as line console, but for remote logins like SSH or Telnet password `cisco` login exit banner motd # Authorised Users Only #